 - Learning to monitor nightmares to check if the therapy is working.

-You could either go to a therapist or try a simpler version of IRT yourself but sitting and visualizing a happy ending to your nightmares.
+You could either go to a therapist or try a simpler version of IRT yourself by sitting and visualizing a happy ending to your nightmares.
 Alternatively, you could also focus on thinking happy thoughts before going to bed so that you ease into sleep with a happier state of mind.